-Another approach to simplify the optomechanical master equation without performing a mean-field approximation is an atom-only description.
-Such a description relies on a timescale separation between atom and cavity dynamics but does not assume vanishing correlations between them.
-In the following section, we derive such an atom-only master equation.
+The atom-only approach simplifies the optomechanical master equation without performing a mean-field approximation.
+Such a description relies on a timescale separation between particle and cavity dynamics, but it does not assume vanishing correlations between them, as we argue in the following section.